How Repetitive Compulsion Can Affect Your Relationship: Understanding Trauma And Mental Health

 Is your relationship affected by repetitive compulsion?

-Sigmund Freud’s theory of repetition compulsion
+Sigmund Freud’s theory of repetition compulsion and its impact on mental health

 In his paper ‘Remembering, Repeating and Working,’ Sigmund Freud termed the phrase repetition compulsion and claimed different types of this compulsion.